-Prospective and current law students and recent graduates are invited to complete an application for a mentor, specifying what type of mentor is desired (based on practice area, disability, and/or geographic region).
+Current law students and recent graduates with disabilities are invited to complete an application for a mentor, specifying what type of mentor is desired (based on practice area, practice setting, geographical region, and/or type of disability).
 For privacy reasons, all information submitted is kept confidential with the Commission and the ABA.
 Note that we have many more applicants than available mentors.
 You will receive an email if we can identify potential match that fits the specifications set forth by the mentee and mentor.

 How We Match You

 As soon as we receive an application from a new mentee or mentor, we look at our database to see what available mentees or mentors meet the applicant’s area of interest or expertise.
 Matches are based on the specifications of the mentee and mentor and we make every attempt to make matches that respect the mentee and mentor’s stated preferences.
 After an e-mail introduction, how the mentoring relationship progresses is up to mentee and mentor.